samjerry/Cipher/README.md

 ```

 ## Limitations
+The program only works with predefined users and their available languages.
+To modify this, you will need to manually change the code.

+It only encodes and decodes alphabetic characters; numbers and special characters are not handled.

-The program does not currently support error handling for situations where the user inputs invalid arguments.
+This program does not have error handling for non-numeric input for the option or language number.

-The program uses simple ASCII arithmetic for character manipulation.
-Non-ASCII or special characters may not be processed correctly.